What is Plagiarism?

 - Place quotation marks around all wording that is copied word-for-word from a source.

 - Properly quote, paraphrase, or summarize all information and wording that is not your own.

 - Do not purchase writing and present it as your own work.

 - Do not reuse assignments from a previous course without your instructor’s permission.

 - Do not let other students borrow, copy, or reuse your past assignment.

-- Do not use non-Ashford approved "tutoring" sites that ask you to pay.
+- Do not use non-UAGC approved "tutoring" sites that ask you to pay.
 These are often scams.
 Review the Don't Get Scammed infographic.

 For more help avoiding plagiarism, follow the steps outlined in our Academic Integrity Roadmap.

 What is Turnitin?